 D. explaining the answer to the question.

-I. Concepts: Categorizing, classifying, and recording data related to several
+I. Concepts: Categorizing, classifying, and recording data related to several different animals.

 * Students will learn the various ways of collecting data.